 - The spaces created for learning and research including libraries, laboratories and museums;

 - The communities that universities have built and how they have interacted with the communities that surround them;

 - The architectural symbolism of university architecture for the institutions and their vicinity;

 - How history can help us understand the dilemmas facing universities as they seek to develop into global institutions rooted in specific locations.

-The symposium will be opened with a keynote address from Sir Peter Scott, Emeritus Professor of Higher Education Studies at the UCL Institute of Education.
+The event was opened with a keynote address from Sir Peter Scott, Emeritus Professor of Higher Education Studies at the UCL Institute of Education.

 Download the seminar programme (PDF, 65KB).